foreseaz/foreseaz/README.md

 ### Hi there 👋

-This is Chenxi, a Software Engineer at Cloudflare.
-On https://chenxi.dev/, I'll be sharing my tech notes and musings on all things software engineering.
-I hope you'll find something useful and interesting and thanks for stopping by :)
+I’m Chenxi, a Software Engineer on the CDN team at Cloudflare, where I’m currently geeking out over distributed systems, networking, and caching.

+Outside of work, you’ll probably find me on the slopes 🏂 or out shooting [films](https://www.foreseaz.com/photo) 📸.